Novak Djokovic splits with coach Boris Becker

 When Becker and Vajda rejoined Djokovic at London's World Tour Finals, they sat on the opposite side of Imaz in the player box.

-Djokovic managed to make the final, yet with the No. 1 ranking on the line, he struggled badly in a straight-set defeat to Murray.
+Djokovic managed to make the final, yet with the No. 1 ranking on the line, he struggled badly in a straight-sets defeat to Murray.

 Coaching moves